 What I like about season one of Arrow is that the series began as a combination of Kung Fu (flashbacks from the timeline that happened before the series which prove to be educative for the protagonist’s growth) and My Name is Earl (the protagonist redeems himself by going through a list).
 I find it to be symbolic, if not suspect, that the end of season one paved the way for The Blacklist – which satiated the demands of watching an action TV series where the protagonist has a checklist.
 Even though the makers of Arrow have cut down on Oliver Queen having flashbacks, we still get to see other people have flashbacks in a way that reminds me of how The Itchy & Scratchy Show used to reflect what was going on in the lives of the Simpsons.

 Since Oliver was on the North China island for five years, I feel that Arrow should only have lasted for five seasons like The Wire and Breaking Bad.
 The idea being that the final scene would be a lead-up to the first 2012 scene in the first season.
 This means that you would feel compelled to binge-watch after watching it in weekly increments.
 As for the storyline that’s become season 6, that could’ve been its own spin-off titled Triumvirate.
-The gimmick being that the adventures of Oliver, John and Felicity take a backseat to the misadventures of Dinah, Rene alongside Curtis.
+The gimmick being that the adventures of Oliver, John & Felicity take a backseat to the misadventures of Dinah, Rene and Curtis.
 The Divided episode feels like it could’ve been a backdoor pilot.
 If the triumvirate series did happen, it would be easy for people to claim that it’s an assembly line of bottle episodes.